-One of the fatal complications that can be caused by Type 2 Diabetes is heart disease.
-Oftentimes, Metformin will be the drug of choice for the pre-treatment and the treatment of Type 2 Diabetes.
-The Journal Circulation and Heart Failure recently published an article about how Metformin is able to also prevent death from heart disease caused by diabetes.
+Metformin will often be the drug of choice for the pre-treatment and the treatment of Type 2 Diabetes with the purpose of controlling the disease itself and its possible complications.
+The journal Circulation and Heart Failure recently published an article about how Metformin is able to also prevent death from heart disease caused by diabetes.

 - After a two-year period, 15.8% or 246 patients who were treated with Metformin died.

 - After a two-year period, 25.5% or 1177 patients who were not treated with Metformin died.

 Both of the groups that were part of the research had the same total rate of hospitalization due to heart failure as well as the rate of hospitalization.
 However, diabetic patients with heart failures that have undergone Metformin treatment had a higher chance of survival.
 The study concluded with the need for more related studies in order to discover effective therapies for patients that are diagnosed with both Type 2 Diabetes and heart failure.